 Overnight: Beijing | Breakfast x 2

 Today, transfer to the airport for your flight across the international date line, arriving into Cancun.
 Upon arrival transfer to your hotel close to the vibrant beach town of Playa Del Carmen.

 Overnight: Playa del Carmen | Breakfast

-Day 20 offers some free time to relax before we visit Chichen Itza on day 21.
+Day 20 offers some free time to relax before you visit Chichen Itza on day 21.
 Chichen Itza is an immense archaeological site spanning an area of over 300 hectares.
 It is a very interesting and important site and represents two different periods in the Mayan history: one purely Mayan and the other one with Toltec influence, these can be seen in the different types of architecture and sculptures.
-In Chichen Itza we will visit the highlights including Kukulkan pyramid, the Castle, the Ballgame and the Tiger Temple.
+In Chichen Itza you will visit the highlights including Kukulkan pyramid, the Castle, the Ballgame and the Tiger Temple.